 A degree in forestry prepares you to manage forested lands used for conservation, economic and recreational purposes.
 Continue reading for overviews of two schools that offer master's degree programs in forestry, as well as a list of schools with related programs.
-Schools offering Environmental & Social Sustainability degrees can also be found in these popular choices.

 Online Forestry Degree Programs Overview

 Undergraduate forestry degree programs often include hands-on field experiences, so they don't work well in an online format.
 There are some related online bachelor's degree programs though; Oregon State University offers a B.S. in Natural Resources, and the University of Illinois has a B.S. in Earth, Society and Environmental Sustainability.
 Some distance-learning programs in forestry are available at the master's degree level; continue reading for more details about two such programs.

 |Common Courses||Watershed management and water quality, agroforestry, natural resource policy and administration, wildland plants and resources|

 |Concentrations||Options may include fish and wildlife management, natural resource policy and management, landscape analysis and urban forest landscapes|